vadlit/opening-hours/README.md

 This is a backend server providing pretty formatted information about opening hours of a restaurant.

 ## How to run
+The service uses the platform provided in a separated repository as they usually do: https://github.com/vadlit/platform

+CI/CD is not provided.

+To run the server locally:
+1. Open the platform project directory
+2. Call `mvn clean install` in order to install the platform into your local m2 repository.
+More about mvn repositories - https://maven.apache.org/guides/introduction/introduction-to-repositories.html
+3. Return to this project (`opening-hours`) and build it `mvn clean package`
+4. Run the application: through IDE or in your terminal like any other Java/Kotlin application: `java -cp "opening-hours-1.0.0-SNAPSHOT.jar" -classpath "<YOUR CLASS PATH>" ru.vadlit.openinghours.OpeningHoursApplication`
-Just run the application, and your server is ready in a few seconds!
+5. Your server is ready in a few seconds!

 ## Destination
 The server listens to 9500 port by default, but you can change it in the configuration.